July 15, 2019

 Another factor that made Unreal Engine a clear choice for Mackevision was Audi’s need to get full access to the source code and material libraries, as Stephan Baier, Vice President of XR Technologies at Mackevision explains.
 “We initially understood the platform approach Audi was aiming for,” he says.
 He cites the ability for them to hand over the source code to Audi as a key benefit of using Unreal Engine.

 As well as enabling Audi to create new assets themselves and share them within the Volkswagen group, this also helps the company to stay ahead of the of the curve.
 “If you don’t own the IP and if you don’t have the control, you’re always dependent,” says Zuchtriegel.
 “We don’t want to have a system which is state-of-the-art in 2018.
 The system has to be state-of-the-art in 2020.”

 What might that system look like?
 For Thomas Orenz, who’s responsible for Audi Visualization Engine, Digital Content & Virtual Reality at Audi AG, the dream is a completely virtual car, including every function that the customer could be offered, even down to the audio system.
 He wants customers “to play with, to interact with, to be fully immersed,” in all aspects of the car.
 He sees Unreal Engine as part of that future.
 “What I think Unreal gives us is the same visual fidelity we are reaching for,” he says.
 “It keeps the quality as high as possible.”

 By January 2019, Audi had rolled out the Unreal Engine powered retail experience to over 1,000 dealerships.

 Want to offer your customers the highest-quality visualizations?
-Download the free Unreal Studio beta today.
+Download Unreal Engine today.